unnecessary-abstraction/pbarker.dev/content/posts/2024-03-23-website-refresh.rst

    :width: 100%
    :alt: A Brown Pelican in flight against a background of grey clouds.

-   Photo of a flying Brown Pelican in flight by Pamela Marie on `Pexels`_.
+   Photo of a Brown Pelican in flight by Pamela Marie on `Pexels`_.

 .. _Pexels: https://www.pexels.com/photo/black-and-white-bird-close-up-photography-2625816/